RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 C. Users in a cloud environment may not realize the attendant costs that come along with creating many new virtual instances, and the ease with which new instances are created allows users to do so without much effort.
 While DDoS and phishing may include an element of user gullibility and ignorance, at least one party (the attacker) is not engaged in inadvertent activity—their behavior is very purposeful.
 Options A and B are incorrect.
 While inadvertent action can often result in incidents, disasters are usually at a much greater scale and aren’t as likely to be the result of unknowing action; option D is incorrect.

-	133. Of the following, which is probably the most significant risk in a managed cloud environment?
+### Question # 133 - Of the following, which is probably the most significant risk in a managed cloud environment?
 		A. DDoS
 		B. Management plane breach
 		C. Guest escape